EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 ## Deep set networks

-While tech technique described above is surprisingly powerful, it's still rather primitive: Elements are naiveley embedded into a higher dimensional space and then pooled to get a single representation. <!-- This can (and often does) give perfectly good results on a variety of task, however it can prove brittle in certain situation, for example, on point clouds with extreme variances in scale. -->
+While tech technique described above is surprisingly powerful, it's still rather primitive: Elements are naiveley embedded into a higher dimensional space and then pooled to get a single representation.
+While this can (and often does) give perfectly good results on a variety of task, it can prove brittle in certain situations, for example, on point clouds with extreme variantions in scale.
 While the set networks above may be deep in terms of a number of individual layers, they are shallow in that they only produce a single set representation.
 We would like networks that produce multiple sucessively more refined set representations, *i.e.* deep set networks.